 New York State law requires that each student entering kindergarten or a new school district in grades 1-12 have a certificate of immunization at the time of registration or not later than the first day of school.
 A review of student immunizations requirements and the proper supporting documents shall be completed for all new students.
-New York State immunization requirements include:
+New York State immunization requirements include but are not limited to:

-• Diphtheria [Toxoid Containing Vaccine (DTP, DtaP) 3 doses];
+- Diphtheria [Toxoid Containing Vaccine (DTP, DtaP);

-- Polio [(IPV)(OPV3 OPV or 4 IPV]; - Measles/Mumps/Rubella [(MMR) 2 doses of measles containing vaccine and 1 dose each of mumps and rubella (preferably as MMR)]; - Hepatitis B [Born on or after 1/1/93- 3 doses]; - Varicella 1 dose.
+- Polio [(IPV)(OPV OPV or IPV];

+- Measles/Mumps/Rubella (MMR)

+- Hepatitis B

+- Varicella

 Before a child can be permitted to enter and attend Coney Island Prep, parents or guardians are required to present documentation that their child has received all required doses of vaccines, or that their child has received at least one dose of each of the required vaccines and is waiting to receive the subsequent doses at the appropriate time intervals.
-Parents may waive immunization in accordance with Public Health Law and exceptions to immunizations shall be granted if a licensed physician or nurse practitioner certifies such immunization may be detrimental to the student's health, or if the student's parent or guardian holds genuine and sincere beliefs, which may include religious beliefs, contrary to such immunization [see § 2164 (8) and (9) of the Public Health Law].